How to Sing Low Notes: 5 Exercises to Sing REALLY Low

 We all know that breathing for singing is super important, but when your larynx gets pushed down that far, it’s too much of a good thing.

-So our goal today is to hit those low notes without descending into cartoon-bear territory.
+So our goal today is to learn how to sing low bass notes and hit those low notes without descending into cartoon-dog territory.

 We’ll practice singing from high to low in our regular voice, with a full, beautiful, and rich tone on every note.